 - Physical exercise decreases anxiety, aids sleep, and boosts mood.

 - Social opportunities to meet great people each time you hit the trail.
 Fellow walkers can be new friends.
-Socializing is an important component of mental health.
+Socializing is an essential component of mental health.

-- Accomplishing a task like completing a tough hike makes us feel good about ourselves and boosts self-esteem.
+- Accomplishing a task like completing a challenging hike makes us feel good about ourselves and boosts self-esteem.

 Final Thoughts: Is Hiking Good for Anxiety and Mental Health?